jbukuts/svelte-flask-carbon-example/README.md

 The `Docker` file will copy only what's needed to deploy the app (the `/client/dist` folder, `/server` folder, and `requirements.txt`) and expose the default port Flask uses.

-The default image name that will be generated is `flask-svelte-carbon-image`.
+The default image name that will be generated is the same as the package name in the `package.json`.

 There are some docker utility commands in `package.json` as well, such as:
 - `npm run docker:build` to build a docker image